bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 # It's all about data (how? / pour aller plus lois)

+As an user, did I asked for my data to do 3 times the earth tour, and pass by 5 datacenters just to synchromize a note between my smartphone and my laptop, which are in the same piece, in the same network?

+NOOOOOO

+This is the result of technical choices mostly made to protect business models which are antagonist to the users' needs.

 Bloom est revolutionnaire non pas parce que c'est une simple app de note parmis tant d'autres, mais parce que c'est une infrastructure de synchronization chifree de fichiers et de donnees